CarolHall-NCSU-CBE/PepAD-User-Friendly-Package/README.md

 sequence is placed on the fixed peptide backbone and optimized through three Monte Carlo moves:

-1. **Residue mutation** replaces a residue with another residue from the same hydration category.
+1. **Residue mutation** replaces a residue with another one
-2. **Residue exchange** swaps two positions in the sequence.
+2. **Residue exchange** swaps two residues in the sequence.
-3. **Sheet position perturbation** translates one beta sheet while the other sheet remains fixed.
+3. **Sheet position perturbation** translates one β-sheet while the other β-sheet remains fixed.

 <p align="center">
   <img width="450" alt="Simplified PepAD algorithm flow chart" src="https://github.com/user-attachments/assets/b0a786f8-a65d-48dd-a610-cdfaaca9e7fb" />